 There is a way to lower an airport’s average fare, notes PTI Executive Director Kevin Baker in the article: attract more budget airlines.

 “We’re always talking to every low-cost carrier out there to try and lure them to come to our airport,” he told Journal reporter Richard M. Barron, although “there’s only so much we can do.”

 Maybe so.
-But what about talking up the experiential advantages of his airport more effectively?
-I would toss their current tagline (Fly Easy, Fly PTI) in favor of a variant with a bit more strategic muscle:
+But what about talking up the advantages of his airport more effectively?
+I, for one, would toss their current tagline (Fly Easy, Fly PTI) in favor of a variant with a bit more strategic muscle:

 “It’s EASIER to FLY PTI!”